bokeh/bokeh/docs/bokeh/source/docs/first_steps.rst

 Follow these guides to quickly learn about the most important features and capabilities of Bokeh.

-The first steps are for anybody who is new to Bokeh.
+The first steps guides are for anybody who is new to Bokeh.
 The only prerequisites for using these guides are a basic understanding of Python and a working :ref:`installation<first_steps_installing>` of Bokeh.